Current reversals in driven lattice gases and Brownian motion: Introduction

 For overdamped Brownian motion of hardcore interacting particles in a flat potential, interaction-induced current reversals do not occur under driving by traveling waves \cite{Chaudhuri/etal:2015}.
 This can be understood from an analysis of entropy production \cite{Lips/etal:2019}.
 Using insights from our derivations for lattice gases under time-dependent driving, we show that such reversals appear when the driven motion takes place in a periodic potential.

-Current reversals upon a change of particle density are also possible in lattice gases with constant time-independent external driving.
-They were reported for heterogeneous exchange rates of different particle types in multispecies lattice gases \cite{Chatterjee/Mohanty:2018}, and recently for generalized forms of hopping rates in the Katz-Lebowitz-Spohn model \cite{Ngoc/Schuetz:2025, Ngoc/Nhung:2025}.
+Current reversals upon a change of particle density are also possible without time-dependent external driving.
+For lattice gases, they were reported for heterogeneous exchange rates of different particle types in multispecies lattice gases \cite{Chatterjee/Mohanty:2018}, and recently for generalized forms of hopping rates in the Katz-Lebowitz-Spohn model \cite{Ngoc/Schuetz:2025, Ngoc/Nhung:2025}.